 While it’s not something we celebrated growing up in small towns but there’s no reason to miss out on it as adults.

 Toronto is an amazingly multicultural city and the perfect city to live in as a traveler, the 2006 census reported that 49.1% of people living in Toronto weren’t born in Canada.

 Chinese New Year Food You Must Try

 Eating crucian carp is said to bring good luck and fortune for the coming year, and it is often steamed in a vinegar sauce or served in a broth.

 The length of these noodles are taken as a sign for longevity for many people so they are often served fried or boiled in a noodle soup.

 The name also has a significance promising a prosperous New Year, with the most popular varieties made with chestnuts and dates.

-Another sweet treat popular during the Lantern Festival, these sweet rice balls are made by boiling the rice flour and often include fillings such as chocolate paste, fruit preserves or a sesame paste.
+These sweet rice balls are made by boiling the rice flour and often include fillings such as chocolate paste, fruit preserves or a sesame paste.

 Chang Nian Cai

 These leaves are the most common green vegetables eaten during the festival, as they can be boiled easily to cook.

 New Year Cake

 This porridge type dish is made with beans, rice and nuts, and often includes dried fruit or tofu.

-It has a tasty sweet flavor, while the name also has a particular significance for the New Year.
+It has a tasty sweet flavour, and the name also has a particular significance for the New Year.

 Luo Buo Gao